numpy/numpy/doc/neps/new-iterator-ufunc.rst

 named ``NpyArray_*``.
 The iterator is named ``NpyIter`` and functions are named ``NpyIter_*``.

-The Python exposure has the iterator named ``np.newiter``.
+The Python exposure has the iterator named ``np.nditer``.
 One possible release strategy for this iterator would be to release a 1.X (1.6?) version with the iterator added, but not used by the NumPy code.
 Then, 2.0 can be release with it fully integrated.
 If this strategy is chosen, the